-- SAT I or ACT scores.
+- SAT R or ACT scores are required for nursing, veterinary technology, and pre-vet applicants.
 The Becker College CEEB code is 3079.

 - Optional letter of recommendation, which attests to the applicant’s individual qualifications.
 Becker College recognizes that all students are individuals and will consider each applicant’s personal strengths and achievements.
 Any other supporting materials that are submitted will be considered.

 - Optional essay on any topic, approximately 250-500 words in length.